enspiral/playhouse/README.md

 ### Roles

 Roles are modules that are mixed into to Actors at runtime.
-Specifically note that they are used to extend objects, no classes.
+Specifically note that they are used to extend objects, not classes.
 If you're not familiar with this, go read up on DCI.

 Playhouse defines a Role module to provide this behaviour, although it is implemented just using Ruby's `extend` method.
 A role in your Playhouse app looks as follows: